 How much control over change do you really have?

 Take out some paper and a pen right now and list every change that has taken place for you in this past year.
 You can decide whether you want to include changes in your community, country, world, planet.
-In my exercise I included only my life and my work.
-How many do you have in your list?
+In my exercise, I included only my life and my work.
+How many do you have on your list?
 (I have 36 in mine).
-Now look at them and decided what percent you had no control over.
+Now look at them and decided what per cent you had no control over.
 (39% were not created by me.)
 Now consider the following:

 - Were they creeping changes or were they immediate disruptive changes?